Best chair beds – single sofa beds for hosting guests when you have limited space

 Reasons to avoid

-The only reason this loveseat sofa bed doesn't come higher in our round-up of the best chair beds is because the 150cm width means we're not sure it can truly be classified as a chair bed.
+The only reason this loveseat sofa bed doesn't come higher in my round-up of the best chair beds is because the 150cm width means I'm not sure it can truly be classified as a chair bed.

-However, if you can squeeze that wider frame into your room set-up then this is an option well worth considering.
+However, if you can squeeze that wider frame into your room set-up then this option is well worth considering.
 Comfortable enough to use as your everyday seating as well as providing overnight guests with a decent night's sleep, it comes equipped with a single roll-out action mechanism that makes the transformation from sofa to pull-out bed a super simple affair.
-And, as the seat and back cushions remain attached to the frame once the bed is extended, there's no need to find somewhere to store them whilst your guests are snoozing.

 Specifications